DUI ATTORNEY OLATHE

 Your first court appearance in Olathe may be a month or so away but the clock starts running immediately on your right to contest the possible administrative suspension of your Kansas Driving Privileges.
 In Kansas you have ten business days or fourteen calendar days (whichever is later) from the date of a chemical test failure or test refusal to request a Drivers License Hearing.
 A Federal Holiday does not count as a business day.
 The Certifying Officer should have served you with a DC-27 (Pink Form) , the date of service is the date listed on this form.
 Any Certifying Officers should sign this form.

-Failure to make a timely request and enclose the $50.00 fee will result in the denial of your request for a Drivers License Hearing and almost certainly the automatic suspension or revocation of your Kansas Driving Privileges.
+Failure to make a timely request will result in the denial of your request for a Drivers License Hearing and almost certainly the automatic suspension or revocation of your Kansas Driving Privileges.
 When you retain the Law Offices of Charles R. Green one of the first steps we take is to request the Drivers License Administrative Hearing on your behalf.
 This preserves your right to an in-person hearing where the Officer's actions and any constitutional issues or procedural violations can be reviewed; it also allows importantly allows you to continue driving in Kansas during the process.